ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 other bars of a data series.

-Pine provides an overloaded version of the ``time`` function which does not require custom session definition.
+Pine provides an overloaded version of the ``time`` function which does not require custom session information.
 This version of the function uses the regular session of a symbol.
 For example, it is possible to highlight the beginning of each half-hour bar on a minute chart in the following way::